 THE DIARIES OF PAUL K LYONS - 1983

-1983 was the year I began to grow up.
+1983 was the first year I felt close to adulthood.
 It was also the first time I’d found myself able to ask this question: ‘Am I close to happiness?’
 After the year was over, I judged that my life had become ‘duller and safer’.

-I bought a house, thanks to a loan from my stepfather, Sasha.
-I took my relationship with Bel more seriously.
-And I became more involved in my paid work.
-The house, a two storey terraced property in Aldershot Road, Kilburn, comprised a large lounge, four bedrooms, and two kitchens, and had recently been refurbished with stripped pine doors and banisters.
-I soon found two lodgers - Andy and Ruth.
-Bel and I had a magical holiday in Ireland, and a less magical one in Antibes.
-I also went to Venice and Berlin that year, ostensibly for work.
-I continued to take a lot of photographs, go frequently to the theatre, and read a lot of different kinds of books.
-But, with much angst gone, I found myself less motivated to write.
+I finally managed to escape ‘European Chemical News’ and its editor by getting a job with McGraw-Hill.
+Not only did I have a nurturing boss and colleagues I liked, but I was now based in central London.
+I bought a house, thanks to a loan from my stepfather, Sasha: a two storey terraced property in Aldershot Road, Kilburn, which had recently been refurbished with a large lounge, four bedrooms, and two kitchens.
+I soon found two lodgers - Andy and Ruth - to help me pay the mortgage.
+I started to take my relationship with Bel more seriously, and we had a magical holiday in Ireland.
+I also went to Venice and Berlin that year, for work, but I took time to explore and take photographs too.
+I continued to go frequently to the theatre, and to read a lot of different kinds of books.
+But, with much angst gone, coincidentally or not, I found myself less motivated to write.

 I was, though, faithful to my diaries.
 The books I wrote in during this period have covers that are either black, red, or red and black.
 Inside, there’s occasional cartoons or pictures stuck down; and, in Diary 21, there’s a sequence of pages with shapes cut out.
-But there’s no longer any creative writing (poetry, or mini-stories), just a mish-mash of self-analysis and analysis of others, personal narratives and anecdotes, observations of the world around, surreal thoughts, commentaries, plus various other odds and ends.
-Many pages at the end of the books list the culture I’d imbibed - films, TV, books, dance, music, radio plays - occasionally with brief criticisms.
+But there’s no longer any creative writing (poetry or mini-stories), just a mish-mash of self-analysis and analysis of others, personal narratives and anecdotes, observations of the world around, surreal thoughts, commentaries, plus various other odds and ends.
+Many pages at the backs of the books list the culture I’d imbibed - films, TV, books, dance, music, radio plays - occasionally with brief criticisms.
+(Diaries 21, 22, 23)